Just1n-wu/Just1n-wu/README.md

 - ⚡ Fun fact: ...
 -->

-## About me
+## About Me
-> I'm a student and want to do something that interests me, Hope to study with you
+> I am a student and want to do something that interests me, Hope to study with you

 - 🏫 I’m currently studying at Huanggang Normal University
 - 🌱 I’m currently learning Network Engineering
 - 📫 How to reach me: <u>justin_wu@smail.hgnu.edu.cn</u>
--
+- ⚡ In my free time, I learn something about technology and play HS

+## Languages and Tools